jr-db-systems/student-practice-tracker/Sprint 3/Documents/Detailed Project Plan Sprint 4.md

 ## - Client-side development must continue to be shaped such that it is as intuitive as possible.

-## - Data validaation is to be done.
+## - Data validation is to be done.
 Namely, for when updating entries: no field would be able to be left in blank.

 ## - Detailed project plan for sprint 4 must be created